nats-io/nats.ws/README.md

 The basic client operations are `publish` to send messages and `subscribe` to receive messages.

 Messages are published to a subject.
-A subject is like an URL with the exception that it doesn't specify an actual endpoint.
+A subject is like a URL with the exception that it doesn't specify an actual endpoint.
 All recipients that have expressed interest in a subject will receive messages addressed to that subject (provided they have access and permissions to get it).
 To express interest in a subject,